mythril-forge/character-data/source/homebrew/abilities/features/spell-mastery.md

 # Spell Mastery
-At {@level}, you have achieved such mastery over your spells that you can make one your signature spell.
+At `{( level )}`, you have achieved such mastery over your spells that you can make one your signature spell.

 A signature spell counts as a cantrip but retains its casting level.
 When upcast, its casting level increases by the expended spell slot's level.